-We're yet to try out any of these sets in person, but will be sure to update this guide when we've had the chance to review key Philips TVs from this year's range.
-In the meantime, read on to see what's on its way.
+We’re yet to try out any of these 2021 sets in person, but we will be sure to update this guide when we’ve had the chance to review key Philips TVs from this year’s range.

 Philips 2021 OLED TVs

 Philips OLED 806 (48, 55, 65, 77-inch): This year's successor to the 805 packs in a 50W 2.1 sound system, HDMI 2.1 ports, and a "razor thin, zero bezel" design – and, naturally, an OLED panel as well as Philips' P5 picture processor.
-There's no pricing yet, but the introduction of a 48-inch size (previously only available for the flagship OLED+935) should help keep cost down for some.
-Coming in the first half of 2021.
+It's a mid-range priced set but the 48-inch size (previously only available for the flagship OLED+935) keeps costs down for some.

 Philips OLED 856 (55, 65-inch): This step-up model is more limited in sizes, but comes with a sleeker "wedge mount metal dark chrome T bar stand" rather than the feet of the model above.
-Expect other specs to match up with the 806, though, including the early 2021 release date.
+Expect other specs to match up with the 806, though.

 Philips TV 2021 technology